Victor Hugo (footballer, born 10 May 2004)

-Victor Hugo Ramos de Souza (born 10 May 2004), known as Victor Hugo or sometimes as Vitão, is a Brazilian professional footballer who plays as a midfielder for Saudi Pro League side Al-Taawoun.
+Victor Hugo Ramos de Souza (born 10 May 2004), known as Victor Hugo or sometimes as Vitão, is a Brazilian professional footballer who plays as a midfielder for UAE Pro League side Ajman.

 Career

 Victor Hugo was born in Bela Vista do Paraíso, Paraná, and joined Londrina's youth sides in 2020.
 He made his first team debut on 5 November 2022, coming on as a second-half substitute in a 2–1 Série B away loss to Sampaio Corrêa.

 Victor Hugo scored his first senior goal on 2 February 2023, netting the opener in a 1–1 Campeonato Paranaense home draw against Rio Branco-PR.
 Despite starting to feature more regularly, he left the club in March 2024, after their partnership with SM Sports (the company which owned his economic rights) ended; he was then assigned to FC Cascavel, which established a partnership with the company.

 On 30 August 2024, Victor Hugo was loaned to Série A side Fluminense until June 2025, with a buyout clause.
 He made his debut in the category on 29 September, replacing Facundo Bernal late into a 1–0 away loss to Atlético Goianiense.

 On 10 September 2025, Hugo joined Saudi Pro League side Al-Taawoun on a one-year deal.